 - Catalina Island: Hop aboard the Catalina Express and head out to the gorgeous Catalina Island for the day.
 Dine on the ocean side and drink wine at this upscale private island just off of the coast.

 - Long Beach Museum of Art: Admire over 4,000 paintings, sculptures, drawings, and exhibits at this local art museum.

 - Marina Pacifica Mall: This exclusive shopping center features hundreds of well-known stores and local boutiques near the ocean.

 Moving to Long Beach, CA - The Bottom Line

-Great for both young professionals and families, it is no surprise that Long Beach, California is gaining popularity.
-Definitely worth the visit and the move, this cute beach town just outside of Los Angeles has plenty of fabulous beaches and nice areas to explore.
-Before making the move to Long Beach, reach out to one of our knowledgeable and experienced Realty Specialists to help aid and guide you through the home buying process.
+Great for young professionals and families, it is no surprise that Long Beach, California, is gaining popularity.
+Definitely worth the visit and the move, this cute beach town just outside Los Angeles has plenty of fabulous beaches and nice areas to explore.
+Before moving to Long Beach, reach out to one of our knowledgeable and experienced Realty Specialists to help aid and guide you through the home buying process.
 While moving can be stressful, our team is here to provide you with as much information and assistance as needed.
 Contact us to help you find your dream home in Long Beach, California!

 Hi there!
 My name is Ryan Fitzgerald, and I am a REALTOR®.
 My goal is to help you learn more about real estate through our Real Estate Blog!
 Hopefully, you enjoyed the above blog post and it found a way to provide help or value to you.
 When you're ready to buy or sell a home of your own let us know here.
 Please feel free to join the conversation by dropping us a comment below.